rbits0/watch-later-extractor/README.md

 # Watch Later Extractor
-[Tampermonkey](https://www.tampermonkey.net/) script to export videos from your YouTube Watch Later page to a JSON file
+[Tampermonkey](https://www.tampermonkey.net/) script to export videos from your YouTube Watch Later page to a JSON or CSV file

 ## Usage
 - Go to your [Watch Later](https://www.youtube.com/playlist?list=WL) and wait for the page to load